CSR

 Environment

-• Certified environmental management ISO 14001 since 1998
+• Certified Environmental Management ISO 14001 since 1998

-• Life cycle analysis approach for our products, PEP declaration | www.pep-ecopassport.org |
+• Product life cycle assessment approach, PEP declaration | www.pep-ecopassport.org |

 • Photovoltaic electricity production: 53,000 kWh/year with a forecast of a new tranche of 550,000 kWh/year in 2025